Inter-node superconductivity in strained Weyl semimetals: Summary

-At the end, let us briefly discuss the limitations of this study and the outlook for future investigations.
+At the end, let us briefly discuss the limitations of this study and outlook for future investigations.
 In our analysis, we used a rather simple model of Weyl semimetals with a broken TR symmetry.
 While the key qualitative results are likely to remain valid also for realistic materials with multiple pairs of Weyl nodes, it would be interesting to verify this by a direct analysis.
 Another limitation of this study is connected with the use of the quasiclassical Eilenberger equation whose validity is restricted to weak pseudomagnetic fields.
 It would be important, therefore, to rigorously investigate the role of strong pseudomagnetic fields on the superconductivity when the pseudo-Landau levels are formed.
 The use of the Ginzburg--Landau theory implies that our study becomes unreliable far away from the superconducting phase transition where the gap is not very small.
 Such a limitation should be overcome in the future investigations by employing more sophisticated approaches.
-Last but not least, in this paper we studied primarily the inter-node pairing of quasiparticles from different Weyl nodes.
-On the other hand, the case of intra-node pairing, which was briefly discussed at the beginning of Sec.~\ref{sec:Eilenberger-Eqs-sol}, as well as at the ends of Secs.~\ref{sec:Eilenberger-Sol-inter-Gap} and \ref{sec:Eilenberger-Sol-inter-Currents}, could result in rather complicated spatially nonuniform solutions and deserve an in-depth investigation.
+They include, for example, the Eliashberg method \cite{Eliashberg:1960} for the Green's functions in the background pseudomagnetic field or the functional renormalization group approach, where the smallness of the gap is not required and the gradient expansion can be avoided.
+In this connection, it should be noted that the assumption of the smallness of the gap is not required even in the semiclassical Eilenberger approach used in this study.
+Without it, however, the analysis would become significantly more complicated.
+Last but not least, in this paper, we studied primarily the inter-node pairing of quasiparticles from different Weyl nodes.
+On the other hand, the case of intra-node pairing, which was briefly discussed at the beginning of Sec.~\ref{sec:Eilenberger-Eqs-sol} as well as at the end of Sec.~\ref{sec:Eilenberger-Sol-inter-Gap}, could result in rather complicated, spatially nonuniform solutions and deserve an in-depth investigation.
 The corresponding task is highly nontrivial and is beyond the scope of this paper.